At the moment all donation sites are open for the donors who have booked an appointment:

 If you did not have a fever, you can donate as soon as you have been completely symptom-free for at least 24 hours.
-If you had a fever or were diagnosed with COVID-19, you need to wait at least 14 days before donating blood.
+If you had a fever you need to wait at least 14 days before donating blood.
+In case you have been diagnosed with COVID-19, you need to wait 28 days before donating blood.
 A severe infection that has required hospital treatment results in a 3-month deferral time.

 I have hay fever.
 Can I donate?

 During the pandemic, you will not be able to donate blood if you are symptomatic, because we are unable to allow donors with symptoms of a cold into the donation area.
 If your allergy is asymptomatic due to medication, you are welcome to donate blood.

 How soon can I donate blood after close contact to a corona patient?